It doesn't get much better than this Grilled Chicken Tomato Cucumber Salad! It's light, lean, healthy and incredibly delicious!

 - 1 ¼ pound small red potatoes scrubbed and halved or quartered if large

 - 1 medium English seedless cucumber, thinly sliced

 - 1 cup halved cherry or grape tomatoes

 - 3 tablespoons finely chopped fresh basil leaves

 - 1 tablespoon finely chopped fresh parsley

-- smal basil leaves, for garnish, if desired
+- small basil leaves for garnish, if desired

-- Peel garlic by smashing with the flat side of a knife on a work surface.
-Finely chop garlic then add 1/2 teaspoon salt and anchovy paste.
+Peel garlic by smashing with the flat side of a knife on a work surface.
+Finely chop garlic, then add ½ teaspoon salt and anchovy paste.
 Mash chopped garlic with the flat side of a large, sharp knife until a paste forms.
-(Here’s a great video on making a garlic paste.)

-- Shake the oil, lemon zest and juice, anchovies, garlic paste, 1/2 tsp. salt, and 1/4 tsp. pepper in a jar with a lid.
+Shake the oil, lemon zest and juice, anchovies, garlic paste, ½ tsp. salt, and ¼ teaspoon pepper in a jar with a lid.

-- Toss the chicken in a medium bowl with 2 tablespoons of the dressing 1/2 tsp. salt, and 1/8 tsp. pepper.
+Toss the chicken in a medium bowl with 2 tablespoons of the dressing ½ teaspoon salt, and ⅛ teaspoon pepper.
 Allow to marinate for 30 minutes.